Staff Termination Policy

 The HR Officer must advise the employee in writing of any decision.
 Any disciplinary action will take effect no earlier than five working days from the date of the written advice.

-Termination due to Misconduct
+Termination due to Misconduct or Cultural Misalignment

 AC may terminate without notice the employment of an employee found to have engaged in serious misconduct.
 Where an allegation of misconduct or serious misconduct is made, AC will make every effort to resolve instances of possible misconduct or serious misconduct through counselling or other appropriate action.
 If concerns are not able to be resolved, then an initial investigation process shall be undertaken in order to establish whether a complaint can be reasonably substantiated or clarified.
 The investigation process must be conducted with procedural fairness.